+Version 1 Version 2 With production numbers No production numbers • on drive pinion (marked on the end face) • on drive pinion • on ring gear (marked on the face of the ring gear) • on ring gear • The production numbers of the drive pinion and ring gear must match • indiscriminate use of drive pinion and ring gear is possible ≻ only mount in pairs! ≻ no pairing necessary!

 Version 1 Version 2

-With production numbers on drive pinion (marked on the end face) on ring gear (marked on the face of the ring No production numbers on drive pinion on ring gear

-gear)

-• The production numbers of the drive pinion and ring gear must match • indiscriminate use of drive pinion and ring gear is possible

-only mount in pairs! > no pairing necessary!

-Version 1 Version 2

-the second se
+and the second sec

 Deviating dimension # (determined during manufacture) is marked on the face of the drive pinion.
 It specifies the deviation from the required dimension.
 Here the deviation # is +0,1 mm (+0,00394 in) Without any marking on the face of the drive pinion, the deviation from the required dimension is 0.